-To file a Burning Notification:
+To file a Burning Permit:

 - Call the fire station at 734-428-9439.
 Leave your name, address you will be burning at, the days you will be burning (two day max), and a phone number.
 A notification will be filed from the message, and you will not receive a call back.

-Who needs a notification?
+Who needs a Permit?

 Anyone doing any type of open burning other than a campfire is required to submit a notification.
 If you do not and a fire run is sent to your location, you may be responsible for the cost of the fire run.
 Burn permits will not issued inside the Village limits, or within 1400’ of the Village limits.